Two lovers, here at the corner, by the steeple,

 Creativity Quote of the Week

-Mary Carroll Moore presents How Long Can My Timeline Be?
-Story Arc Questions and Answers posted at How to Plan, Write and Develop a Book.
+Mary Carroll Moore presents Emotional Peaks: How to Make Sure They’re in Your Scenes and Chapters posted at How to Plan, Write and Develop a Book.

 The Business of Creativity

-Carol Tice presents 5 Benefits of My Pro Writing Degree — That You Can Get Free posted at Make a Living Writing.
+Carol Tice presents How Freelancers Get Hired Online: The Essential To-Do List posted at Make a Living Writing.

 That’s all for this week.
 Be sure to submit your article for next week’s Carnival of Creativity by Friday at midnight!